In the market for a new car? The table below features car loans with some of the lowest fixed and variable interest rates on the market.

 Overall, the least-depreciating vehicles lost about a quarter of their value in the first three years - the worst performers lost over one third to nearly 40%.
 Not a paltry sum by any means.
 Still, there’s more that goes into a car buying or selling decision than depreciation.

 Luxury car depreciation

-According to FCAI, the top five selling luxury brands sold in 2019 were: Mercedes-Benz, BMW, Audi, Lexus, and Land Rover.
+According to FCAI, the top five selling luxury brands are: Mercedes-Benz, BMW, Audi, Lexus, and Land Rover.
 So, we’ve compiled a comparison of cars over $80,000 and crunched the numbers on some cars that are now three years old.

 - C300 Coupe 2.0T auto: Price new - $83,355.
 Price now - $51,400.
 Depreciation rate: 38.3%

 - S65 AMG auto: Price new - $521,055.
 Price now - $250,300.
 Depreciation rate: 51.9%

 - 330i Luxury Line 2.0T auto: Price new - $80,000.
 Price now - $40,400.
 Depreciation rate: 49.5%